romandariana/adi-kuiper-gen/docs/quick-start.rst

 Quick Start
 ============

-This guide will help you build a basic Kuiper image with default settings.
+This guide will help you build a basic Kuiper image with default settings (ready for Raspberry Pi).

 ----